 In the adjustable settings screen, use the pre-defined default settings and click ‘Next’.

 Did you know that a reporter with an exclamation marks is an indication there may be something wrong with the reporter (e.g. bad design)?

 Hovering over the exclamation mark will inform you on what may be theissue with a specific reporter (probeset).
 Reporters with an issue willnot be used to represent a gene in searches where hugoonce is used.Hovering over the name of a gene will display concise gene information,such as alternative names for the current gene.
 In case you are notsearching with an official NCBI genesymbol, R2 will also search thealternative names to find your gene of interest.

 R2 generates a YY-graph Figure 3 from the MYCN expression levels of all samples with expression levels ordered from left (low) to right (high).
 Hovering over the dots reveals additional annotation that R2 has stored for the focused sample.

 Underneath the X-axis, colored boxes are depicted, representing clinical information of the samples in so called “tracks”.
 Again, hovering over them will reveal underlying data.
 For MYCN there is a clear relation between the expression levels and the tracks for “MYCN amplification” and “INSS-stage“.
 So these tracks underneath the image give a quick glance at some of the clinical parameters, defined for the dataset.
 It is also possible to define your own custom made tracks, or disable/adapt the settings for default tracks (further explained in “Adapting R2 to your needs”)

-Did you know that the Adjustable Settings panel is also available in the previous screen
+Did you know that the Adjustable Settings panel is available under most graphs in R2?